BenEmdon/Serverless-workshop/README.md

 ## What is Serverless Computing?
 Serverless computing is a cloud computing execution model where the cloud provider (ex.
 AWS) runs the server and dynamically manages the allocation of machine resources.

-So *'Serverless'* still has servers, it's just the servers aren't managed by the developer.
+So *'Serverless'* still has servers, it's just that the servers aren't managed by the developer.

 Pricing is based on actual resources consumed, instead of pre-purchased units of capacity.

 You can think of Serverless computing as functions-as-a-service, since you are defining a function then paying for its number of executions and execution time.